CardiffUniCOMSC/SecMoF/Documentation/README.md

 File > Export > General > Archive File > Check ‘example’ > Save to Desktop as a zip.

 ![Image showing steps to export project](img/export-project.png)

+# Converting Models

+A supporting tool called the Security Model Converter (SMC) was created to support SecMoF.
+This is an Open-Source command-line application written in GoLang that converts security model data to different formats.

+Supported formats are: Attack Trees (tab-indented text files), GraphML, FRIPP, and DM models.

+For more information see the [SMC repository](https://github.com/PMaynard/smc).

 *This work is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0).*